DISASTER & RECOVERY

 While we still have a long way to go to fully recover from Harvey, we’ve made some real progress.

 I’ve worked in a bipartisan fashion to get the Administration to release the much-needed $4 billion in federal disaster relief funding for mitigation projects.
-Those funds are expected to be released in the very near future.
+These funds are crucial for our community.
+The next step is for the GLO to develop an action plan that details how funding will be dispersed.

 I’ve worked closely with local officials to ensure FEMA approved the Lake Houston Dam Gates project to help manage the flow of water in the San Jacinto watershed.
 This is an area that suffered some of the worst of Harvey.